 1. Document your organization’s infrastructure

 As a first step, you will need to document your on-premise technology in Ardoq, as well as any dependent components.
-Refer to the document your IT infrastructure template to get an idea of how to do so.

 Know that you do not need 100% of your infrastructure portfolio to start getting value